vimc/vaxviz/README.md

 ### Updating the static data

 1. Download the dataviz.zip file from the VIMC reporting portal (packet group name paper-four-figures) and make note of the packet id.
-1. Make directory `public/data/<packet-id>/csv`
+1. Delete contents of `public/data/csv`
-1. Unzip the folder into `public/data/<packet-id>/csv`
+1. Unzip the folder into `public/data/csv`
 1. Run `./scripts/convert-csv-files-to-json.sh <packet-id>` replacing the packet id argument
-1. Update the Vue app to know which packet id to use (there will be a `packetId` const telling it which folder to load data from).